Our commitment to Responsible Research Assessment

 - We will not use journal-based metrics (e.g. journal impact factors) as surrogate measures of the quality of individual research articles (or venue/route of publication more generally in relation to other types of output) when assessing an individual researcher’s contributions, including in recruitment, promotion or internal funding decisions.

-- We will be explicit about the criteria we use to reach recruitment, probation, and promotion decisions, highlighting that the scientific/intellectual content of a paper is more important than publication metrics or the reputation of the journal or publisher/location of publication.
+- We will be explicit about the criteria we use to reach recruitment, probation, and promotion decisions, highlighting that the scientific/intellectual content of a paper is more important than publication metrics alone or the reputation of the journal or publisher/location of publication.

 - We will appropriately recognise knowledge generation and attribution through approaches that take specific disciplinary practices and authorship guidelines into account.

 - We will use a diverse range of responsible and fair metrics and indicators on personal and supporting statements as evidence of the impact of our individual published articles and other research outputs.
+Metrics and indicators will be used to support – not supplant – decisions made through peer review, and wherever possible we will assess the content and merits of the work rather than relying on indicators alone.

 - We will challenge research assessment practices that rely on journal impact factors or other location-based indicators of quality, and promote best practice that focuses on the value and influence of a diversity of research outputs and outcomes.